zuozhenggh/learning-library/data-management-library/security/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 - If you are not signed in to the Oracle Data Safe Console, do the following:

+    - Click the browser tab named **Oracle Cloud Infrastructure**, and sign in to the Console if needed.

-    - From the navigation menu in the Oracle Cloud Infrastructure Console, select **Data Safe**.
+    - From the navigation menu, select **Data Safe**.
 The **Overview** page for the Oracle Data Safe service is displayed.

     - Click **Service Console**.
 The **Home** tab in the Oracle Data Safe Console is displayed.